Schedule consultation

 It goes without saying that all of these skills are highly appreciated in the business world and have a lot of practical use in both academic and day-to-day life.
 Be prepared to test your outside-of-the-box thinking and take on an active role in your learning journey.

-Moderator: Julia
+Moderator: Kristina

 EduWW Gaming Club